wavygoten/Shopify-Variants/README.md

 2. Send command "-variants {shopify url}"
 3. Your bot should respond with the command outputting the sizes and variants in a nice format.

-TO-DO

-Fix the space bug in the first line of sizes and variants.